oVirt/ovirt-site/source/feature/backupawareness.html.md

        passed boolean
        error_message text

-2)Adding DAO and tests for engine_backup_history the DAO should implement only 'get' since all insertions are done via engine-backup
+2)Adding Entity, DAO and tests for engine_backup_history the DAO should implement only 'get' since all insertions are done via engine-backup

 3)Adding two configuration variable (available from engine-config)